a2life/shogi-board/readme.md

 This manual method is will quickly become tiresome.
-Therefore, a most likely scenario is to create kifu file using application such as Kifu for windows and create Kifu file, then, -# assign the KIFU output to kifu=`` parameter,
+Therefore, a most likely scenario is to create kifu file using application such as Kifu for windows and create Kifu file to use with the program.

+## Using kifu file with the program.
+There are two ways to utilized Kakinoki style kifu file.
+#### Method one
+##### Use parameter kifu:  Simply copy and paste the content of kifu file as a value for kifu element.
+- See example1.js in record folder for example.
+#### Method two
+##### Use parameter url: and specify the file path as a value for url.
--# or specifies the url path to the target kifu file with url="" parameter.
-This is slightly inefficient due to the script has to fetch the file as a promise object.
+ - This method is slightly inefficient because after the initial script loading and executing, the script  has to fetch the file as a promise object, then re-render the board from resolved promise object.

-Storing of  this kifu file can be statically embedded in javascript file like this demo but of course those Kifu files can be stored in the web server and then have server side script
-(PHP based, Node.js based, etc.,) to create a initialSetup object and serve from the server with kifu=`kifu-string` or use url="path\to\file.kifu" in initialSetup.
+ - See urlfetch.js for example.
+ - File must be in utf-8 encoded (SJIS encoded kifu will not work)

-(note) When supplying the kifu from the server as a string literal, kifu will be surrounded by back tick (`) as a string literals in JavaScript.
+(note) When supplying the kifu from the server as a string literal, kifu value will be surrounded by back tick (`) as a string literals in JavaScript.
 Care should be taken to escape each backslash so that string literal will not process it as a combination of next character and make kifu information not properly parsed.